-Almost all audio files contain both the audio and the tags.
+Almost all audio files contain both audio and tags.

 Tags makes the file self-documenting.

-If you move an audio file to e.g. a portable, the media player reads the tags and displays them in the interface.
+If you move an audio file to e.g. a portable, the media player on the portable reads the tags and displays them in the interface.

 More about tagging.